 The Army, as well as the U.S. Military, has been a large user of a mineral called asbestos for several decades.
 Asbestos was once largely used in the production of fire-safe materials and structures before it was discovered to have carcinogenic, (and other) harmful effects on human health.
 After researchers discovered it’s toxicity, organizations began facilitating new laws and regulations to protect residents, civilian, and military workers from negligent exposure to the mineral.
 Still, the mineral wasn’t banned until after the 1970s, and Army Veterans and servicemen had already begun developing diseases like lung cancer.

 Where Was I Exposed?

-Some occupations in the Army carry a greater risk of vulnerability than others.
+Some occupations and places in the Army carry a greater risk of vulnerability than others.
 Some high-risk occupations include jobs in the following industries:

 - Armor/ Heavy Machinery

 - Maritime/ Shipyards

 If Army Veterans previously served in Iraq or other Middle Eastern (or Asian regions), they may have been exposed to asbestos if they were around older crumbling or destroyed buildings where the fibers could’ve been dangerously airborne.

 Materials that could have contained the mineral are:

 - Brake pads

 Soldiers can develop asbestos-related conditions 20-50 years after prolonged encounters with the toxic mineral.
 Some of the most common illnesses that may develop include: